 First Parish relies upon the relational and financial stewardship of its individual members and friends to fulfill its programs, ministries, and mission to be a welcoming Unitarian Universalist congregation that seeks to deepen spiritually, build community, and make a positive difference in the world.

 As members and friends of a religious community we are learning how to become more generous in spirit and in action, which is essential to our spiritual well-being.
 Giving is a joyous process, and it has the potential to help us grow spiritually.
-We need to experience the process and reflect upon it to understand how it works and why it is important.

 Regular financial contributions from members and friends account for over 75% of First Parish’s income.
 The other 25% of our income comes from annual fundraising events, a contribution from the Trustees of Parish Donations, and other sources such as Wright Tavern classes and the Sunday offering.